© 2021 CIRANO. All rights reserved.

 Holding a PhD in Economics from the Paris School of Economics, he is specialized in economic and social impact analysis.
 His recent research focuses on modeling the social impact (poverty and income distribution) of economic reforms in developing countries.

-Luc Savard is Director of Programs in Economics and Professor in the Department of Economics at the Université de Sherbrooke where he has been teaching for over 14 years.
-He was Director of the Research Group on International Economics and Development (GREDI) from 2005 to 2013.
-He is specialized in Economic and Social Impact Analysis.
-He has been a consultant for many institutions such as the World Bank, the IMF, the OECD, the Asian Development Bank, GTZ, UNICEF and worked directly with several governments (Morocco, Gabon, Burundi, Senegal, Quebec, etc.).
+He has been Director of Programs in Economics and Full Professor in the Department of Economics at the Université de Sherbrooke, where he taught for more than 15 years.
+He was Director of the Groupe de recherche en économie et développement international (GREDI) from 2005 to 2013.
+He has been a consultant for many institutions such as the World Bank, IMF, OECD, Asian Development Bank, GTZ, UNICEF and worked directly with several governments (Morocco, Gabon, Burundi, Senegal, Quebec, etc.).